hainm/mdview/README.md

 This is my experiment.
 Not guarantee to make it work, but the overall aim is to build a package that can be integrated with `mdtraj`, `pytraj`, `mdanalysis`, `chemlab`, ...

+## License

-Currently mdview license follows https://github.com/mdtraj/mdtraj/blob/master/LICENSE
+Currently mdview license follows https://github.com/mdtraj/mdtraj/blob/master/LICENSE (LGPLv2+)

 Proposal (copied and lightly change from [mdtraj's website](http://mdtraj.org/latest/viewer.html))